highlando/optconpy/debugplan.md

 in every iteration, check
  * done: save the data newton steps - with `N`
  * done: mtxb -- changes
+ * done: Z -- changes
  * feedback matrix in the snu.solve_nse changes
  * feedback (matrix.v) changes
  * velocity changes
+ * check implementation of feedback + updates
+   * in ADI iteration
+   * in/for solve_nse